leomeyer/OpenHAT/openhatd/docs/index.md

 	 - Radio-controlled power sockets (experimental)
  - Built-in functions:
 	 - Timer that supports periodical, astronomic (sunset/sunrise) or manual scheduling
-	 - Expression engine for complex mathematical calculations
+	 - Expression engine for simple or complex mathematical calculations
 	 - Interoperation with the OS: Monitor files to read input, execute OS commands
 	 - Logic functions for changing outputs based on logical conditions
 	 - Pulse with configurable duration and duty cycle